zmon/codeforkansascity.github.io/welcome.md

 layout: default
 local-chapter-name: Code for Kansas City
 location: Kansas City
+title: Welcome/Resources
+excerpt: Resources to get started with Code for Kansas City
 desc: Indoc for new members to Code for Kansas City, a Code for America Brigade
 author: Paul Barham, Jason Harper, and more
 web-page-title: New Attendee Resources for Code for Kansas City